EmergentBehavior/brandoff.is/content/about.md

 keywords = ["josh brandoff", "about", "blog", "contact"] menu = "main"
 +++
-I am an entrepreneur and full-stack software engineer using biologically-inspired computational and mathematical modeling techniques to architect adaptive software, data visualizations, and decentralized technology solutions.
-I’m Co-founder of [Wade & Wendy](http://wadeandwendy.ai/), where we are building artificial personalities to make hiring more human.

-I previously advised on strategy and technology at [Harmony Institute](http://harmony-institute.org/), an interdisciplinary research center that explores media impact.
-I also formerly led development of HI’s [StoryPilot](https://storypilot.org/) media impact and exploration platform, and was a Core Developer and protocol architect for the Bitcoin-based [Storj](http://storj.io/) project.

-I directed and developed technology infrastructure and interactive applications at the [National Museum of Mathematics](http://momath.org/) in NYC through its grand opening.

-For a while, I also imported, distributed and promoted a rose-based candy in all 50 U.S. states.

-I’m intrigued by complex systems, emergent behavior, swarm intelligence and decentralization.
-I’ve developed novel [swarming algorithms](http://link.springer.com/chapter/10.1007/978-3-642-20760-0_4) for robots and studied permaculture design.
+I'm the Co-founder and Lead Engineer at Wade & Wendy, a venture-backed startup in NYC building artificially intelligent personalities that grow real relationships through chat.
+Previously, I was a Core Developer at [Storj](http://storj.io/), a Bitcoin-based decentralized storage platform, and the Lead Developer at [Harmony Institute](http://harmony-institute.org), an interdisciplinary research center exploring the science of narrative media.
+Before that, I was the founding technologist at the National Museum of Mathematics.
+For several years, I also imported, promoted and distributed a rose-based sweet to every state in the U.S.

+I'm deeply interested in complex systems, emergent behavior and distributed or decentralized systems and have [published work](http://link.springer.com/chapter/10.1007%2F978-3-642-20760-0_4) on genetic stigmergy, a biologically-inspired algorithm that supports self-organization of robotic swarms.
+I've also studied permaculture design with [Andrew Faust](http://www.permaculturenewyork.com/).

+My current languages of choice include Go, Python, Clojure and ES6/ES7-style JavaScript.
+Always be testin'.
++